-The first order of business when deciding on how to sell diamonds is getting the gemological certificate for the diamond.
+The first order of business is getting the gemological certificate for the diamond.
 It will yield more prestige and a higher price if the certificate is from a reputable lab.
 Certification from the GIA is one of the most prestigious types of recognition, as this is one of the world’s most acclaimed gem labs.

 In the cases where a gemological certificate is unavailable, you’ll have to brush up on your sales skills.
 The first step is to find someone who will be willing to purchase the diamond; somebody who is a professional jeweler can tell you the properties of the diamond.
 There’s one downside to this method, which is that the professional could give you inaccurate information and appraise the diamond at a fraction of its actual worth.
 If your diamond is large, it’s definitely in your best interest to seek a gemological certificate.
 When you have certification, make sure that you only sell to a trusted jeweler or individual.

-The Sell Your Jewelry is one of the safest places to sell a diamond.
+The diamond exchange is one of the safest places to sell a diamond.
 This is because they are protected by high-security, so they don’t need to take any additional precautions.
 Moreover, the companies at the diamond exchange have a reputation for excellence, and they don’t want to ruin that.
 They’ll provide expert service and respectful practices to ensure that they can continue working at the diamond exchange.

 It’s important to be aware that diamonds come at different prices depending on their shape and color.
 Even though a diamond may be larger, it still might fetch a lower price than a smaller diamond.
 It helps to remember that round diamonds typically generate 10% to 20% more than those of other shapes.
 In terms of color, diamonds with a deep, rich color are worth much more than plain white diamonds.